A slowing of gastrointestinal motility that is not associated with mechanical obstruction.

 Prevention requires a multimodal approach, including the substitution of postoperative opioid analgesia with nonsteroidal anti-inflammatory drugs and thoracic epidural analgesia, early enteral feeding, early ambulation, and the use of laparoscopy rather than laparotomy whenever possible.

-Ileus is a slowing of GI motility accompanied by distention, in the absence of a mechanical intestinal obstruction.
+Ileus is a slowing of gastrointestinal (GI) motility accompanied by distention, in the absence of a mechanical intestinal obstruction.
 It is a diagnosis of exclusion after bowel obstruction has been ruled out.
 It usually occurs in response to physiologic stress, including surgery, sepsis, metabolic derangements, and GI diseases.

 Digestive Disease Center